ijlyttle/vembedr/README.md

 ### Note for GitHub README

 The GitHub Markdown renderer does not support video embedding.
-To see everything in action, you are invited to visit this page using the [GitHub pages](http://ijlyttle.github.io/vembedr/) service.
+To see everything in action, you are invited to visit the [GitHub pages](http://ijlyttle.github.io/vembedr/) site, build using [pkgdown](http://hadley.github.io/pkgdown/).

 Services
 --------